 Most of them usually work for government agencies.

-They have so many other responsibilities, like polluters tracking, enforcing fines, and taking legal actions against those who breach regulations.
+They have many other responsibilities, like polluters tracking, enforcing fines, and taking legal action against those who breach regulations.

 Apart from this, some air quality engineers are also employed in private firms.
-In this case, their job is to take an eye on emissions for targeted pollutants and ensure they are not exceeding the legal limits.
+In this case, their job is to monitor emissions for targeted pollutants and ensure they are not exceeding the legal limits.

 - Qualification: A bachelor’s degree